 If your employment condition includes times when you have participated in employment promotion measures (via TE Office’s services) and you are aged 60 years or over, your earnings-related allowance will not be recalculated.

-The waiting period (also known as personal liability period) is five days of unemployment on which you have been registered as an unemployed jobseeker with the TE Office.
-If you have working hours from part-time or casual work during the application period, the waiting period is a number of hours equivalent to five days.
+The waiting period (also known as personal liability period) is five full working days of unemployment on which you have been registered as an unemployed jobseeker with the TE Office.
+If you have working hours from part-time or casual work during the application period, the waiting period is unemployment time corresponding to five full working days.

-Days from Monday to Friday are accepted as waiting days, and a calendar week may include a maximum of five waiting, unemployment and working days.
+Days from Monday to Friday are waiting days, and a calendar week may include a maximum of five waiting, unemployment and working days.
 The days making up the waiting period must accrue during eight successive calendar weeks.
-Time during which you are not entitled to daily allowance (e.g. during deferral of a financial benefit) cannot be counted towards the waiting period.
+Time during which you are not entitled to daily allowance (e.g. the uncompensated term during which the unemployment benefit cannot be paid) cannot be counted towards the waiting period.

-Midweek holidays can be counted towards the waiting period if you have registered with the TE Office before the midweek holiday and the employer is not obliged to pay midweek holiday compensation in a temporary lay-off situation.
+Midweek holidays can be counted towards the waiting period if you have registered with TE office before the midweek holidays and the employer is not obliged to pay midweek holiday compensation in a temporary lay-off situation.